 Men are much more likely than women to develop oral cancers – more than twice as likely, in fact – and also more likely to die as a result of their oral cancers.
 Risk of oral cancer increases with age, so older people with additional risk factors like those below need to be vigilant.

 - Drinking alcohol, especially >3 units a day

 - Diet heavy in red meat and fried or grilled foods

 - Sun exposure (for lip cancers)

 Tobacco use, including cigarettes, cigars, pipes, and chewing tobacco, is the most common cause of oral cancer.

 The combination of tobacco and alcohol results in a greater risk of oral cancer than either factor individually.
 On its own, alcohol consumption is an important risk factor.
-People who have 3-4 drinks a day have about twice the risk of oral cancer as those who don’t drink.
+People who have 3-4 drinks a day have about twice the risk as those who don’t drink.

-If you’ve had oral cancer before, you need to be careful to watch for a second oral cancer, or cancers in the vocal cords, nose, esophagus, and trachea.
+If you’ve had oral cancer before, you need to be careful to watch for a recurrence, or cancers in the vocal cords, nose, esophagus, and trachea.

 Proactive Steps You Can Take